 Notes: This plant is VERY RARE in our region, only appearing in southeastern NY.

-Native to: NATIVE, RARE AND/OR ENDANGERED TO NY, much of the eastern seaboard and southernmost states.
+Native to: RARE AND/OR ENDANGERED TO NY, native in much of the eastern seaboard and southernmost states.
 Biota of North America, North America Plant Atlas.

 Requested by Bronx River Wildflower Corridor, Roseanne Andrade.